Education /

 I grew up in Albany, California.
 Before graduate school, I worked for an INGO in refugee rights and in marketing and e-commerce for consumer brands in New York City.

-I received my master's degree in political science from New York University and bachelor's degree in politics from Pomona College in Claremont, California.
+I received a Ph.D. in political science from the Maxwell School at Syracuse University, a master's degree from New York University, and a bachelor's degree from Pomona College in Claremont, California.

 You can clone this website for your own use on Github.